 Second marriage is something that each divorced person views differently.
 Some have no fear and can’t wait to walk down the aisle again, other’s are unsure of whether or not it’s right for them, and then there are people who say no way, and feel that second marriage problems are just too much to bear.

 Here’s is one reader’s very dark view of second marriage problems:

 No matter how you look at it, anyone who marries someone who is divorced is inheriting a second marriage problems; a bad situation right from the start.
 Otherwise, the person they are marrying would never have divorced their previous spouse.

 If there are kids involved, then you inherit that person’s ex, not to mention, other problems.
 Nobody thinks about this, but the problems that caused that person’s first marriage to fail are still there in a second marriage.
 Even if there are not kids involved, you are still walking into a less than ideal situation.
 The pressure is on the new spouse.
 They have no room to screw up, and most likely, they will not be getting the same number of years that their predecessor got.

-The above reader’s comment would most likely depress, anger and scare anyone dating after divorce who has hopes of finding love and/or possibly of second marriage.
+The above reader’s comment would most likely depress and scare any divorced person who has hopes of finding love and/or possibly of second marriage.